gwmchung/sql/02_assignments/design_a_logical_model.md

 Highlight at least two differences between it and your ERD.
 Would you change anything in yours?
 ```
 Your answer...
+Differences between AdventureWorks Schema and mine:
+1. all tables in the AdventureWorks Schema has the ModifiedDate column
+2. All tables in the AdventureWorks Schema has an ID column as a primary key
+3. Many tables in the AdventureWorks Schema has a unique key to uniquely identify a row in the table.

+I would implement the above in my schema.
+The ModifiedDate column can clearly identify when a change was made in any of the data.
+The ID column as a primary key will facilitate the use of foreign key relationships between tables.
+The unique keys will add business logic to the design.
 ```

 # Criteria